-Currently, Ms. Marroquin is a Program Coordinator for the California Partnership to End Domestic Violence, where she provides training and technical assistance to domestic violence organizations in California.
+Currently, Ms. Marroquin is the Education & Training Program Manager for the California Partnership to End Domestic Violence, where she manages the organization's training and technical assistance programs for domestic violence organizations in California.
 She is a 2006 graduate of San Francisco State University, Court/Legal Interpreting Program, 2010-2011 Fellow of New York University’s Women of Color Policy Network, and 2012-1013 Women’s Policy Institute Fellow.

 Prior to joining the California Partnership to End Domestic Violence in 2012, Krista worked at the National Network to End Domestic Violence for three and a half years.
 In her role as the Public Policy Coordinator her work focused on federal appropriations and the reauthorization of the Violence Against Women Act.
 Her past experience includes work with at-risk youth which fueled her passion for social policy issues.
 Krista received her Master's degree in Public Policy with a concentration in Social Policy from American University and received a Bachelor's degree in Social Work from California State University, Long Beach.